piiingz/tdt4140-superstudent/tdt4140-gr1824/README.md

 *Superstudent* is a system intended for SiT (Student welfare organization in Trondheim).
 The system reads and classifies NMEA data.
-It handles input from multiple users and will gather data about where each user is and how long they stay at predefined areas.
+It handles input from multiple users and gathers data about where each user is and how long they stay at predefined areas.
 This information is then used to offer statistics describing a group's patterns, so that SiT can improve their services. *Superstudent* also allows SiT to create competitions where the students can win prizes.